eje24/style/README.md

 # style
-Temporary container for eje.sty.
-Many thanks to Jason Chen, from whose style file this one drew significant inspiration (structurally and otherwise).
+<p>Temporary container for eje.sty.
+Many thanks to Jason Chen, from whose style file this one drew significant inspiration (structurally and otherwise). </p>

+<p> If you just want to make your pset look nice, skip to the [pset section](#psetting) for quick-setup instructions. </p>

 ## To-do:
 1. do numbered tcolorbox numbered environments :white_check_mark: